With all prerequisites in place, we can now install AiiDA and its python dependencies.

 This will create a directory in your home directory named

-(aiidapy) in front of it, indicating that you are working in the virtual environment.
+(aiida) in front of it, indicating that you are working inside the virtual environment.

 You may need to install

 setuptools in your virtual environment in case the system or user version of these tools is old:

 aiida-core python package from PyPI using: